Table of Contents

 More Stars.
 More Problems

-Homescapes is the fourth game in the Keep It or Delete It review series.
-This is a match three puzzle game.
+Homescapes is a match three puzzle game.
 I am on level 165 and day five.
 I play this game on my Android smartphone.

 I Am Going to Compare Homescapes and Gardenscapes